ruthpolly/Gluten-Free-Goodies/README.md

 Suggestions:

 1. Serve images in next-gen formats.
 Lighthouse suggests using image formats such as WebP & AVIF to improve compression and lead to faster downloads and less data consumption.
-Image was converted to webp but did not increase score much, time constraints inhibited my chance to use [Tiny PNG](tiny.png.com) to compress it further.
+Image was converted to webp but did not increase score completely, time constraints inhibited my chance to use [Tiny PNG](tiny.png.com) to compress it further.

 #### Sign Up Page